(and why you should rethink them)

 It’s true that there is some basic maintenance to keep your hearing aids clean and clear of debris, but it’s actually pretty minimal.
 They do take batteries, and those will need to be replaced regularly, but most hearing aids will say “battery” in your ear when it is low, and you can easily keep extra batteries in your pocket or purse so that they are always at arm’s reach.
 It’s also true that it is one more thing to keep up with, but I believe that when you hear the benefit of your new little piece of technology, the upkeep doesn’t feel like a hassle at all.
 There comes a time when the benefit outweighs the hassle.

-Sheesh.
-I hear this several times a week from my older clients.
+I hear this several times a week.
 Now, I fit people of all ages with hearing aids, but the demographic certainly skews older (possibly this is also because people have procrastinated so long after they actually NEEDED the help!).
 This is the most backwards argument.
-If you are serious that you don’t think you will make it through the year, then by golly, don’t you want to hear for it??
-Don’t you think your kids and grandkids want you to catch every moment you have left?
+If you are serious that you don’t expect to have many more years, then by golly, don’t you want to hear for them??
+Don’t you think your kids and grandkids want you to catch every moment you have with them?

 5. They are too expensive.